jphmrst/PLC/src/plc/vfp/DataRel.lagda.md

 ---
-title     : "DataRel: Describing data structures with relations" layout    : page prev      : /Decidable/ permalink : /DataRel/ next      : /MapProps/
+title     : "DataRel: Describing data structures with relations" layout    : page prev      : /Relations/ permalink : /DataRel/ next      : /Equality/
 ---

 ```
 module plc.vfp.DataRel where
 ```

-In this section we revisit the `List` data type, and study its properties.
+In this section we will apply relations to describe properties of the `List` data type.

 ## Imports